optimizely/labs/labs/computing-experiment-observations/index.md

 | visitor_3  | 12345         | A            | July 20th, 2020 14:31:01 | 1        | 1           | 1             | 5.99    |

-In this Lab we'll join a visitor-level **subjects** input dataset with an event-level **conversions** dataset to produce a subject-level **observatations** output dataset.
-This output dataset contains a record of who was exposed to our experiment, which treatment they received, and when they first received it, along with a set of numerical observations about each subject.
+In this Lab we'll join a visitor-level [**experiment subjects**](https://www.optimizely.com/labs/computing-experiment-subjects/) input dataset with an event-level **conversions** dataset to produce a subject-level **experiment observatations** output dataset.
+This output dataset contains a record of who was exposed to our experiment, which treatment they received and when they first received it, along with a set of numerical observations about each subject.
 This dataset is useful for
 - computing aggregate statistics about an experiment, such as the number of visitors saw each "variation" on a given day, the total number of purchases associated with each experimental treatment, etc.
 - computing and visualizing business metrics for each variation in an experiment
 - performing statistical analysis on the change observed in your business metrics in an experiment